RutvikGupta/CSC413-Final-Project/README.md

 architectures and trained and evaluated them on the COCO dataset.

 - `Result/`: The directory consists of the results of the experiments.

+- `CSC413_Final_Project.pdf`: The Final Report explaining our research, experiments and findings.